YaseenIqbal75/smart-ai-doc-query/README.md

-# AI DOC QUERY
+# SMART DOC QUERY

-An application that allows users to upload pdf files to the server.
-User can then query the chatbot regarding the pdf files.
+An application that assists user upload multiple files and take assistance from chatbot to get answers of their questions regarding uploaded files.

 ## Features
+### Backend
+1. Implemented RESTful apis for Login/Signup
+2. Implemented RESTful apis for CRUD operations on Chats
+3. Implemeted RESTful apis for create,delete,read operations on Files
+5. Implemented RESTful apis for create operation on messages.
+6. Integerated JWT varification for user authentication and authorization
+### Frontend
 1. Login/SignUp
 2. User Authentication (JWT tokens)
 3. Create/Delete Chats.